IEEE-Python-Review/hello-world-rasheika/README.md

 * I'd much rather you 'not'.
 * I "said" do not touch this.

+Clone the repo and add the code to HelloWorld.py

-#DO NOT CHANGE THE NAME OF THE .py FILES
+# DO NOT CHANGE THE NAME OF THE .py FILES